Instabilities of heavy magnons in an anisotropic magnet

-FeI$_2$ is a quasi-2D Van der Waals material that comprises perfect $ab$-plane triangular layers of Fe$^{2+}$ ions surrounded by I$^{-}$ ligands (see for Materials and Methods~\cite{methods} for a detailed description).
+FeI$_2$ is a quasi-2D Van der Waals material that comprises perfect $ab$-plane triangular layers of Fe$^{2+}$ ions surrounded by I$^{-}$ ligands (see Materials and Methods~\cite{methods} for a detailed description).
 At low temperature, the Fe$^{2+}$ ions bear effective $S_{\rm eff}\!=\!1$ magnetic moments with an easy-axis anisotropy $D\!\approx\!2$~meV~\cite{fujita1966mossbauer} along the crystallographic $c$ axis.
-Magnetic exchange interactions are frustrated~\cite{wiedenmann1988neutron} with a ferromagnetic nearest-neighbor coupling $J_1\!\approx\!-0.1D$ competing with weaker antiferromagnetic further-neighbor exchanges that span up to third-neighbors within and between the triangular planes~\cite{Bai_2021}.
-This competition stabilizes a striped antiferromagnetic (AF) order below $T_{\rm N}\!=\!9.5$~K~\cite{gelard1974magnetic,wiedenmann1988neutron}, with rows of ferromagnetically aligned spins arranged in $\uparrow\uparrow\downarrow\downarrow$ domains within the triangular layers, each with four magnetic sub-lattices.
-At $T\!=\!1.8$~K, the AF phase is stable up to a magnetic field of $\mu_0H_1\!=\!4.8$~T before evolving into a complex sequence of ferrimagnetic phases until reaching saturation at $\mu_0H_{\rm sat}\!=\!12.5$~T \cite{wiedenmann1988neutron}.
-Early neutron spectroscopy experiments~\cite{Petitgrand_1979} in the AF phase of FeI$_2$ elucidated that single-ion bound-states, previously identified by infrared spectroscopy~\cite{Fert_1978}, form quasi-flat bands that lie below single-magnon excitations throughout the Brillouin zone.
-Our recent quantitative studies~\cite{Bai_2021,legros2020observation}, have demonstrated that off-diagonal components of the nearest-neighbor exchange interaction are responsible for a high degree of hybridization between overlapping single-magnon excitations and heavy single-ion bound-states.
-These interactions can be parametrized using the {\it spin-non-conserving} terms $S_i^{z}S_j^{+}$ and $S_i^{+}S_j^{+}$ of energy scale $J^{z\pm}\!\approx\!1.1 J_1$ and $J^{\pm\pm}\!\approx\!0.7 J_1$, respectively, or using an extended Kitaev-Heisenberg model~\cite{Maksimov_2019}.
-In this context, all observed magnetic excitations in FeI$_2$ are hybrid single-/multi-magnon modes; for simplicity, we will describe them according to their dominant character.
+Magnetic exchange interactions are frustrated~\cite{wiedenmann1988neutron} with a ferromagnetic nearest-neighbor coupling $J_1\!\approx\!-0.1D$ competing with weaker antiferromagnetic further-neighbor exchanges within and between the triangular planes~\cite{Bai_2021}.
+This competition stabilizes a striped antiferromagnetic (AF) order below $T_{\rm N}\!=\!9.5$~K~\cite{gelard1974magnetic,wiedenmann1988neutron}, with rows of ferromagnetically aligned spins arranged in $\uparrow\uparrow\downarrow\downarrow$ domains within the triangular layers, each with four magnetic sub-lattices (Fig.~\ref{fig1}e).
+At $T\!=\!1.8$~K, the AF phase is stable up to a magnetic field of $\mu_0H_1\!=\!4.8$~T before evolving into a complex sequence of ferrimagnetic phases below magnetic saturation at $\mu_0H_{\rm sat}\!=\!12.5$~T \cite{wiedenmann1988neutron}.
+Early neutron spectroscopy experiments~\cite{Petitgrand_1979} in the AF phase of FeI$_2$ elucidated that SIBS excitations, previously identified by infrared spectroscopy~\cite{Fert_1978}, form quasi-flat bands that lie below SM branches throughout the Brillouin zone.
+Recent quantitative studies~\cite{Bai_2021,legros2020observation} have demonstrated that off-diagonal components of the nearest-neighbor exchange interaction are responsible for the high degree of hybridization between overlapping dipolar (SM) and multipolar (SIBS, 4MBS, $\ldots$) excitations.
+These interactions can be parameterized using the {\it spin-non-conserving} terms $S_i^{z}S_j^{+}$ and $S_i^{+}S_j^{+}$ of energy scale $J^{z\pm}\!\approx\!1.1 J_1$ and $J^{\pm\pm}\!\approx\!0.7 J_1$, respectively, or using an extended Kitaev-Heisenberg model~\cite{Maksimov_2019}.
+In this context, all observed magnetic excitations in FeI$_2$ are hybrid between dipolar and multipolar quasiparticles; for simplicity, we will refer to them according to the character of their dominant quasiparticle.